yeolia327/CS458/hw3_20170275/README.md

 Clang

 ## how to use
-1. you need a preprocessed single C file <f>.i
+1. you need a preprocessed single C file sample.i

 ex: gcc -E grep.c -o grep.i